 Scared of heights?
 Don’t worry, there’s something for everyone in Cappadocia.
 This region is famous not only for its natural beauty but also because of the use made of this particular landscape throughout history.
 I already talked of the churches often hidden in rock formations, but, in other places, whole cities were built underground.

 Related Article: Looking for Luxury Hotel?
 Check out our Ultimate List of Best Luxury Hotels in Turkey.

 Derinkuyu, near Nevşehir, is one of those cities.
 Eight stories are accessible, although it’s supposed to be only a small part of the city!
 To go explore, think about bringing something warm and a torch.
 Claustrophobic people might not appreciate the visit that much, and there’s no denying how creepy it can be to walk in a place so organized and civilized, knowing that there’s no one left today from that society.
 You’ll see a church, some homes, the places where they kept the animals, where they stored food, where they studied, creepy I tell you, but also fascinating.

 Another “Down Under” experience typical of Cappadocia is to sleep in a cave.
 Like their ancestors, a lot of buildings in the towns of Cappadocia are completely or partially embedded into these particular white smooth rock formations.
-You then have a good chance of sleeping underground, or at least in a round cave, with the bare rock as walls and ceiling.
-Some said that sleeping in these places brought them unusual dreams, with this feeling of being into the earth.
-Myself, I had come from Istanbul in a night bus, so I checked there was no spider in my cave and then slept like a rock (like a rock, get it?).
+You then have a good chance of sleeping underground, or at least in a round cave, with bare rock as walls and ceiling.
+Some said that sleeping in these places brought them unusual dreams, with this feeling of being on the earth.
+Myself, I had come from Istanbul on a night bus, so I checked there was no spider in my cave and then slept like a rock (like a rock, get it?).
 Still, who knows what these ancient caves can do to your mind?

 Believe me, there’s no shortage of awesome things to do in Cappadocia!